 The interior is beautiful, complete with a chandelier and multiple rooms for browsing, and this is easily the biggest of the New Orleans bookstores we visited.

-Beckham’s Bookshop made it onto our list the second that we saw it was dog-friendly: what could possibly be better than a pretty bookshop?
-A pretty bookshop with puppies!
+Beckham’s Bookshop made it onto our list the second that we saw it was dog-friendly: what could possibly be better than a pretty bookshop selling used books?

 Garden District Book Shop

-Though it is geographically set apart from the rest of these New Orleans bookstores, the Garden District Book Shop is absolutely worth dropping into while visiting Lafayette Cemetery or touring the Garden District–especially for vampire fans.
+Though it is geographically set apart from the rest of these New Orleans bookstores, the Garden District Book Shop is absolutely worth dropping into while visiting the Garden District–especially for vampire fans.